-There are some signs that can tip you off to a frozen pipe.
-If you notice a water line covered in frost or any lumps within the pipe, that is a pretty distinct sign that your water pipe is frozen.
-While it may seem straightforward to know if your water lines are frozen, just know that not all plumbing pipes are easy to see.
-If you turn on the sink and the water isn’t running, or not flowing properly, or your toilets won’t refill after a flush, that’s also an indication that your pipes could be frozen.
+If you catch a water line covered in frost or any bulges within the pipe, that it’s a pretty clear indicator that your water pipe is frozen.
+While it sounds pretty easy to know if your water lines are frozen, just note that not all plumbing pipes are visible.
+If you turn on the shower and the water isn’t coming out, or not flowing properly, or your toilets won’t refill after your flush, that’s also an indicator that your pipes might be frozen.

-If the pipe has actually burst, begin soaking up the water with a mop, rags or sponges to clean up as much as you can before it causes damage.
-If the damage is critical, go ahead and contact your insurance agent – some homeowners insurance policies cover burst pipes that cause water damage.
+As we said, first things first – turn off your home’s water supply.
+Then, call a professional plumber right away.
+While you wait on the plumber to get there, start cleaning up the water with a mop, cloths, sponges – whatever you have – to clean up as much water as you possibly can before it causes damage.
+If the damage is serious, go ahead and reach out to your insurance agent – most homeowners insurance covers burst pipes that cause water damage.